yxhuvud/nested_scheduler/README.md

   # count will be > 7 when this point is reached.
 ```

+Not supported are things like limited noncooperative canceling or
+canceling of independent fibers without the surrounding pool.

 ## Future work

 Eventually it would be nice to have more stream lined ways of creating